Billy Hewes: Political membership

 He served as National Chairman of the American Legislative Exchange Council and as chairman of the Gulf States Marine Fisheries Commission.
 As Mayor, Hewes served an unprecedented two terms as Chairman of the Mississippi Municipal League (2019-2021), and since 2018, he has served on the U.S. Department of Commerce First Responder Network Authority Board.
 He is also a member of the advisory board for the U.S. Department of Interior National Park System.

 A graduate of Leadership Mississippi and Leadership Gulf Coast, Hewes is a member of the Gulf Coast Chamber of Commerce, and is a past president of the Gulfport Jaycees.
 Hewes also serves on the Board of the South Mississippi Planning and Development District.

+Consumer Product Safety Commission

+President Donald Trump nominated Hewes to serve as a member of the Consumer Product Safety Commission for a term ending in 2031.
+Hewes withdrew his nomination on March 12, 2026.

 Family history and personal life

 The Hewes family is one of the founding families of the City of Gulfport.
 Hewes is related to the first Mayor of Gulfport.
 In addition, Billy's grandfather served as a Chancery judge, and his father served on the Gulfport City Council.
 He is married to Paula Hewes (née Morton) and has four children.
 His mother-in-law Ruby Morton, was a national Goodwill Ambassador for South Mississippi.

 Hewes is an insurance agent and real estate broker with The Hewes Agency and Billy Hewes Real Estate.
 He is also a songwriter and musician, having served on the Mississippi Blues Commission.
 Hewes has had songs featured in two movie soundtracks (Stay with Me - Precious Cargo), (Mississippi Christmas - Christmas in MS) and his band, Cut Bait, performs at festivals and fundraising events.
 The album, “She’s Got the Moves,” was released in 2021.